 5 Things To Know Before You Get A Breast Augmentation

-The first thing to know about breast implants is that you shouldn’t get too caught up about the cup size.
+The first thing to know about breast implants is that you shouldn’t be overly concerned about cup size.
 This number only tells part of the story.
-The reality is that every woman is different and implants can look dramatically different depending on the height, weight, and body shape of the patient.
-Don’t worry, you’ll be able to “try on” a number of implants before your surgery in order to get a better idea of what you want.
+In reality, every woman is different, and implants can look dramatically different depending on the height, weight, and body shape of the patient.
+Don’t worry; you’ll be able to “try on” a number of implants before your surgery in order to get a better idea of what you want.

 2. You’ll Need Some Time Off

-Make sure you’re able to take some time off following your surgery and that you plan this all out in advance.
-Time off doesn’t just mean calling out of work either.
-You won’t be able to lift heavy objects, so you’ll need someone — be they friend or family — to pick up the slack around the house.
-You also won’t be able to exercise, so don’t even think about hitting the gym until you get the go-ahead from your surgeon.
-Recovery speed varies from person to person, but you can expect to be out of commission for at least two weeks.
+Make sure you’re able to plan for some time off after surgery.
+Time off doesn’t just mean staying home from work, either.
+You won’t be able to lift heavy objects, so you’ll need someone — maybe a friend or family member — to pick up the slack around the house.
+You also won’t be able to exercise, so don’t even think about hitting the gym until you get the go-ahead from your surgeon!
+Recovery time varies from person to person, but you can expect to be out of commission for at least two weeks.

 3. Results Won’t Show Up Right Away

 It takes some time before you fully see your results.
-Following the procedure, you’ll be dealing with swelling and even when that fully subsides your breasts still need some time to settle.
-All-in-all it could take up to three months before you get the full picture of your results.
+Following the procedure, you’ll be dealing with swelling, and even once the swelling goes down, your breasts still need some time to settle.
+All-in-all, it could take up to three months before you get the full picture of your results.
 In the meantime, you should probably hold off on buying any expensive bras!

-4. It Takes Time To Adjust To These Changes
+4. It Takes Time To Adjust To Your New Look

-It’s going to take you some time to mentally adjust to your new breasts as well.
-Some days you’ll love them, while some days you’ll wonder if it was all worth it.
+It’s going to take you some time to adjust mentally to your new breasts as well.
+Some days, you’ll love them, and other days, they may feel a bit awkward or out of place.
 This is a normal part of adjusting to any major change in your body.
-The good news is that over time most women become fully satisfied with their new breasts.
+The good news is that, over time, most women become fully satisfied with their new breasts.
 A few weeks of uncertainty are no match for a lifetime of increased self-esteem.

 5. You Should Always Listen To Your Surgeon

-You should be totally upfront with them as well.
-Never try to hide the fact that you’re a smoker or that you take certain medications even if you know it may complicate things.
-Doing so could greatly increase the risk of something going wrong.
-If your surgeon decides that you should hold off on the procedure it’s not an invitation to go shopping around — it’s out of a genuine concern for your well-being.
+Remember to be 100% honest with your surgeon, too.
+Never try to hide the fact that you’re a smoker or that you take certain medications, even if you know it may complicate things.
+Doing so could greatly increase the risk of something going wrong during your procedure or recovery.
+If your surgeon decides that you should hold off on the procedure, that’s not an invitation to go shopping around — it’s out of a genuine concern for your well-being.